 The stone may be sent to a laboratory for testing after surgery.

 After the operation, you will be taken to the recovery room for observation.

-The usual length of your hospital stay is two to four days.
+The usual length of your hospital stay is 2 to 4 days.
 If you have any problems, you may need to stay longer.

 You may need oxygen for a brief time after your operation.You will have a tube near your incision.
 It will drain blood and fluid from the area.
-The tube may be removed within three to four days of surgery.You may have an IV until you are eating and drinking normally.You will have a catheter that will drain your urine.You will be given pain medicine as needed.You may be encouraged to exercise by walking soon after surgery.You may be given blood thinning medication to prevent clots.
+The tube may be removed within 3 to 4 days of surgery.You may have an IV until you are eating and drinking normally.You will have a catheter that will drain your urine.You will be given pain medication as needed.You may be encouraged to exercise by walking soon after surgery.You may be given blood thinning medication to prevent clots.

 Kidney stones in adults.
 National Kidney and Urologic Diseases Information Clearinghouse website.
 Available at: